-9.6 Total Cost of Ownership (TCO): Tech Costs Go Way beyond the Price Tag
+9.6 Understanding Technology beyond the Price Tag: Total Cost of Ownership (TCO) and the Cost of Tech Failure

 - 1. List the different cost categories that comprise total cost of ownership. - 2.
 Understand that once a system is implemented, the costs of maintaining and supporting the system continue. - 3.
 List the reasons that technology development projects fail and the measures that can be taken to increase the probability of success.